 The spirited Anne of Green Gables comes to life in a charming chapter book series for early readers!
 Marilla and Matthew Cuthbert are shocked when the orphan waiting at the train station isn't a helpful boy like they expected — instead, it's the imaginative and exuberant red-headed Anne (with an e).
 If Anne wants to build a new home and family in Avonlea, she'll have to learn a little patience and understanding, but it turns out that her creativity and boldness stand her in good stead too!
 This first book in an illustrated early reader series inspired by L.M.
 Montgomery's classic novel will delight Anne fans both new and old.
 Fans of the series can check out the second book, Anne's Kindred Spirits.

 11-year-old Tilly Pages' mother disappeared shortly after she was born, and she found solace in the thousands of books at her grandparents' bookshop, and her one friend, Oskar.
 But when some of the avid reader's favorite characters — including Anne of Green Gables and Alice from Wonderland — make an appearance, Tilly learns she can travel into any story she chooses.
 Tilly's bookwandering is more powerful than most, though, and when a creepy employee of the shop follows her into the books, she and Oskar must dig into the mystery... which might even reveal what really happened to Tilly's mother.
 This imaginative ode to the magic of books is sure to make young readers wish they could bookwander with Tilly.
-Tilly's story continues in The Lost Fairy Tales and The Map of Stories.
+For more of Tilly's adventures, check out our Pages & Co.
+Collection.

 When Ruby first meets the Worry, a yellow scribble with a furrowed brow, it's so small that she barely notices it.
 But over time, it gets bigger and bigger — and it starts draining all the other colors from the page.
 Before long, it's so big that the Worry keeps Ruby from doing the things she loves.
 Then one day, she sees a boy at the playground with a blue-scribble Worry of his own... and when she talks to him about it, she discovers that talking about your Worries can help keep them manageable and small.
 This kid-friendly story is an excellent way to talk to kids about anxiety and worry while highlighting that there are ways to seek support when you need it.